Nucl3arAt0m/Elevate-Labs-Internship-Tasks/README.md

 Welcome to my portfolio for the **Elevate Labs 1-month cybersecurity internship**, starting **June 23, 2025**.
 This repository serves as a centralized hub for all my internship tasks, demonstrating my skills in cybersecurity, problem-solving, and documentation.

-Each **daily task** is documented in a separate GitHub repository and linked below, showcasing my progress toward becoming a top performer and preparing for a potential full-time role.
+Each **daily task** is documented in a separate GitHub repository and linked below, showcasing my progress toward becoming skilled and proficient in the field of cybersecurity.

 ---